MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 6. **Additional recommendations**:
    - Check for any available updates in Windows Update to ensure your Windows 10 installation is up to date.
 Go to **Start** > **Settings** > **Update & Security** > **Windows Update**.
    - Reinstall any applications that were removed during the downgrade process.
-If you backed up your device with OneDrive, sign in to OneDrive with the same Microsoft account you used to make the original backup.You can also check your Download folder for any previously downloaded apps: Select the app and follow the prompts to reinstall.
+If you backed up your device with OneDrive, sign in to OneDrive with the same Microsoft account you used to make the original backup.
+You can also check your Download folder for any previously downloaded apps: Select the app and follow the prompts to reinstall.

 ## Automate downgrade of multiple devices to Windows 10

 When downgrading multiple devices from Windows 11 to Windows 10 in an IT environment, the basic steps outlined for individual downgrades still apply, but with additional considerations for scale, automation, and management.
-Review the insructions and guidance in [Configure a test lab to deploy Windows 10](/windows/deployment/windows-10-poc).
+Review the instructions and guidance in [Configure a test lab to deploy Windows 10](/windows/deployment/windows-10-poc).

 > [!IMPORTANT]
 > After Windows 10 EOS, on October 14, 2025, Windows 10 MSI files for Surface devices will no longer be updated with newer drivers and firmware.